matthew-scherf/Only-One/docs/preliminary_paper.md

 ════════════════════════════════════
 ```

-**Location:** [To be determined - potentially placed at universities, meditation centers, or philosophical institutes willing to host]
+**Location:** To be determined - potentially placed at universities, meditation centers, or philosophical institutes willing to host

 ---

 *This is a living document.
-The latest version and complete machine-verified code are available at: [GitHub repository URL]*
+The latest version and complete machine-verified code are available at: https://github.com/matthew-scherf/Only-One*

 **Version:** 1.0 (Machine Verification Complete)
 **Last Updated:** October 2025
-**Status:** All proofs verified in Isabelle/HOL 2025 ✓
+**Status:** All proofs verified in Isabelle/HOL 2025
 **License:** Creative Commons Attribution 4.0 International (CC BY 4.0)

 ---